terrymacdonald/DisplayMagician/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what you expected to happen.

 **Screenshots**
-If applicable, add screenshots to help explain your problem.
+If applicable, add screenshots to this section to help explain your problem.

 **Reporting Logs**
 If DisplayMagician starts: